Community Guide

 SQLAlchemy always needs people to help answer questions, particularly from new users.

 SQLAlchemy places great emphasis on polite, thoughtful, and constructive communication between users and developers.
 Rudeness, personal insults, or brusque answers are never appropriate, even for users with unreasonable requests.
 See our Code of Conduct for a full statement.
-We also try to ensure that no message on the mailing list goes unanswered, even if the answer is simply to politely direct the user towards the appropriate section of documentation.
+We also try to ensure that no message on Github Discussions goes unanswered, even if the answer is simply to politely direct the user towards the appropriate section of documentation.
 The core SQLAlchemy developers would like to encourage all users to help with this task - if you see a very basic question sitting on the list for a few days, that's us hoping you'll respond to it !
 You have our permission :).